simrita/Collection-Preprocessing-TimeSeries/README.md

 # Simrita-STAT--359
-This Repository will contain the codes for the projects for the Data Science Seminar Project 1 is a time series data collector
+This Repository contains the documentation and code for the projects for the Data Science Seminar Course- STAT--359
-Project 2 is time series data preprocessor